 Being asked to write a reference or recommendation letter for a student shouldn’t be taken lightly.
-A student doesn’t typically have much job experience, so a letter of recommendation can be crucial for him or her to get a job.
+A student doesn’t typically have much job experience, so a letter of recommendation can be a critical component of them getting a job.

-When you write your reference letter, use a business letter format with the appropriate salutation.
-Next, introduce yourself and then explain how you know the student.
+Use a business letter format with the appropriate salutation.
+Introduce yourself, then explain how you know the student.
 Be specific.
-For example, you might say that you own a communications company and the student was a full-time intern over the summer, or that he or she worked in your office part-time during college.
+For example, you might say that you own a communications company and the student was a full-time intern over the summer, or that the student worked part-time in your office during college.

-Or, you might say that as a college professor, you served as the student’s advisor for two years.
-Or perhaps the student worked for you as a teaching assistant.
-The important thing is to be as specific as possible.
-Also, be sure to provide concrete examples of the kind of work that the student did and how they excelled in each area.
-If possible, explain how the student's work benefited you, or your business.
+Be sure to provide concrete examples of the kind of work the student did, and how they excelled in each area.
+Explain how the student's work benefited you or your business.

 Sample Reference Letter for a College Student